Telehealth in Vermont

 - Interstate Medical Licensure Compact (Physicians)

-- NLC (Nurse Licensure Compact) and APRN (Advanced Practice Registered Nurse) Compacts are hosted by the same organization
+- NLC (Nurse Licensure Compact) and APRN (Advanced Practice Registered Nurse) Compacts are hosted by the same organization.
+This is the largest and oldest interstate licensure compact.

 - PSYPACT (Psychology Inter-jurisdictional Compact)